 Public opinion-what the public thought of Lindy-may have made matters worse.
-People watching the trial said that Lindy was too unemotional.
-They said she looked too calm for a woman whose baby was eaten by wild animals.
-This convinced people that Lindy was guilty.
+People watching the trial said that Lindy was too unemotional, that she looked too calm for a woman whose baby was eaten by wild animals.
+Lindy's calm and controlled demeanor convinced many Australians that Lindy was guilty.

 In October of 1982, Lindy Chamberlain was convicted of murder and sentenced to life in prison.
-This meant that she would not be able be with her surviving children as they grew up.
-It was a horrible tragedy.
+This meant that she would not be able be with her surviving children as they grew up-it was a horrible tragedy.

-Lindy spent three years in prison for a crime she didn't commit.
-During this time, Lindy appealed many times for a new trial.
-A lot of the evidence used to convict Lindy was circumstantial, meaning it wasn't solid evidence.
-It proved that Lindy was near her baby when she disappeared, but not that Lindy killed her.
+During her three years in prison, Lindy appealed many times for a new trial to review the existing evidence and look for more evidence.
+A lot of the evidence used to convict Lindy was circumstantial, meaning it wasn't solid evidence that proved Lindy's guilt one way or another.
+The evidence only proved that Lindy was near her baby when she disappeared-not that Lindy killed her.